By Alyssha K. Duncan, Esq.

 As family law attorneys, we routinely deal with families in crisis.
 The most serious of these crises involve issues of domestic violence.
-Sometimes, this domestic violence is severe enough to result in criminal charges and penalties, and in these cases, the Court has the ability to issue a criminal Domestic Abuse No Contact Order (“DANCO”), prohibiting the abuser from contacting his or her victim.
-But what about cases that do not rise to the level of criminal charges, or where a DANCO has otherwise not been issued for some reason?
+Sometimes, this domestic violence is severe enough to result in criminal charges and penalties, and in these cases, the court has the ability to issue a criminal Domestic Abuse No Contact Order (“DANCO”), prohibiting the abuser from contacting his or her victim.
+But what about cases that do not rise to the level of criminal charges, or where a DANCO has otherwise not been issued?
 Under these circumstances, a victim of domestic violence can choose to seek an Order For Protection (an “OFP”).
+OFPs protect both the Petitioner and, where appropriate, the minor children of Petitioner or other vulnerable household members.

 In order to seek an Order for Protection: